Home HOMESCHOOLING Farm Theme Preschool Ideas and Activities

 I took a medium sized rectangular cardboard box and sealed all of the sides with packing tape, then cut out a large window on one long side of the box, about an inch in from the edges.
 I covered the outside of the box with some cow print fabric I had (just to give it that authentic feel, LOL).

-Next, I took two more large Popsicle sticks and glued them to each other in a capital “T” pattern using a lot of hot glue (this is what I used to hang the rubber glove “udder”).
+Next, I took two more large Popsicle sticks and glued them to each other in a capital “T” pattern using a lot of hot glue (the “T” is what I used to hang the rubber glove “udder”).

-Next, I stood the box upright, then using a sharp needle, I poked a few small holes in each of the fingers of the glove (until a little of the liquid started to drip out).
+After the glove was attached, I stood the box upright and, using a sharp needle, I poked a few small holes in each of the fingers of the glove (until a little of the liquid started to drip out).
 I laid a small towel down inside the bottom of the box and put our small pail on top of the towel (to catch the “milk”).

 Last, I inserted the other popsicle stick with our cow (Betsy) on it about an inch into the slit on top of the box and secured it to the other popsicle stick with a little bit of tape.
 We were then ready to milk Betsy!